-A project management office is run with a variety of roles.
+A project management office consists of a variety of roles.
 Each role contributes differently to the mission of the project.
 If one role is missing, achieving the project objectives may become difficult.
 The team members in the project management office work together and help each other throughout the project.

 Depending on the needs of the project, the PMO will acquire different roles to help them in the project activities.
-However, some of the most common roles that a PMO utilizes include project manager, project controller, and project assistant.
-In the sections below, we will be explaining these project management office roles in detail.
+However, some of the most common roles that a PMO utilizes include project manager, project coordinator, and project assistant.
+In the sections below, we will discuss these project management office roles in detail.
 Note that, the PMOs are managed by the roles like PMO director, PMO manager, and Project Management Officer.

-A project manager has a major and lead role to play in the project management office.
+A project manager has a major and leading role in the project management office.
 They have the overall responsibility for the successful completion of the project.
 They ensure success by applying their knowledge and skills in the project initiation, planning, execution, monitoring, controlling, and closing.
 A project manager is a risk-taker.
-They are team players, they are the interface between the client and the project.
+They are team players; they are the interface between the client and the project.
 They have to look after the product as well as the project.
-Being in the senior role, they have to make sure that all the tasks in the project complete seamlessly.
+Being in the senior role, they have to make sure that all the tasks in the project are completed seamlessly.

-Project managers do not need to possess industry-specific skills to become a project manager.
+Employees do not need to have industry-specific skills to become project managers.
 However, having some industry-specific is always an advantage.
-Often a senior team member, for instance, a senior engineer, with his good performance wins the chair of the PM.
+Often a senior team member, for instance, a senior engineer, with his good performance wins the title of a PM.
 So, they would already have a good deal of industry-specific experience in hand.
 Project managers often do not know a specific methodology or standard to manage a project.
 However, with a project management certification, they can accomplish more.

-A project manager needs to be an all-rounder to be able to deal with the many aspects of the project.
-From scope, schedule, to quality and procurement management to dealing with project stakeholders – they have to do all that.
-To be an all-rounder professional, a project manager must possess a variety of skills to successfully manage their projects.
-These skills include but not limited to the following:
+A project manager needs to be an all-rounder and be able to deal with many aspects of the project.
+From scope, and schedule, to quality and procurement management to dealing with project stakeholders – they have to know how to do it all.
+To be an all-around professional, a project manager must possess a variety of skills to successfully manage their projects.
+These skills include but are not limited to the following: